-Motivated by \cite{TZ1} we consider the tensor products $\bigotimes_{i=1}^n \Phi(\lambda_i,\alpha_i,h_i)\otimes V$ of $\mathfrak V$-modules in this section, and the case $n=1$ was studied in \cite{GWL}.
-We first recall all various known irreducible non-weight $\mathfrak V$-modules, and then show that modules under our considerations are irreducible and also give the necessary and sufficient conditions under which these modules are isomorphic.
-Finally we compare these modules with the known non-weight modules.
+We first recall all various known irreducible non-weight $\mathscr V\!$-modules, and then show that modules under our consideration are irreducible and also give the necessary and sufficient conditions under which two of these modules are isomorphic.
+Finally we shall compare these modules with the known non-weight modules.